NomicFoundation/hardhat/docs/src/content/tutorial/boilerplate-project.md

 ## How to use it

-First clone the repository, and then to get the contracts deployed:
+First clone the repository, and then prepare for the contract deployment:

 ```
 cd hardhat-boilerplate